IMetZach/bedrock-server/README.md

 # MineCraft Bedrock Server

-This is a docker container to launch and run the Official [Minecraft Bedrock Edition Server](https://minecraft.net/en-us/download/server/bedrock/) released my Microsoft and Mojang.
+This is a docker container to launch and run the Official [Minecraft Bedrock Edition Server](https://minecraft.net/en-us/download/server/bedrock/) released by Microsoft and Mojang.
 It's vanilla and contains no add-ons or special server tools.

 Getting started (TLDR):